sushantvs/PersonalWebsite/README.md

    ```bash
    bundle exec jekyll serve
    ```

-## Contributing
-1. Create a new branch
-2. Make your changes
-3. Submit a pull request

 ## Deployment
 The site is automatically deployed to GitHub Pages through GitHub Actions.
 See the workflow in `.github/workflows/`.